Guim3/guim3.github.io/_posts/2017-03-20-Fantastic-GANs-and-where-to-find-them.md

 * you want an improved version of the DCGAN (I'm sure you weren't expecting that :P) able to generate higher resolution images.

-### <a name="cgans"></a> Conditional GANs (cGANs)
+### <a name="cGANs"></a> Conditional GANs (cGANs)

 **TL;DR:** these are GANs that use extra label information.
 This results in better quality images and being able to control -- to an extent -- how generated images will look.

 [[Original article]][cGAN_art]

 Conditional GANs are an extension of the GAN framework.
 Here we have conditional information Y that describes some aspect of the data.
-For example, if we are dealing with faces, Y could describe attributes such as hair color and gender.
+For example, if we are dealing with faces, Y could describe attributes such as hair color or gender.
 Then, this attribute information is inserted in both the generator and the discriminator.

 ![Conditional GAN overview]({{site.baseurl}}/files/blog/Fantastic-GANs-and-where-to-find-them/cGAN_overview.jpg){: .center-image }
 Overview of a conditional GAN.